wasabipesto/beehive/src/sota-2024/index.md

 # State of the Apps 2024

 This is a list inspired by [CGP Grey's State of the Apps](https://web.archive.org/web/20240710214655/https://www.cgpgrey.com/blog/state-of-the-apps-2014), continued on the [Cortex podcast](https://cgpgrey.substack.com/p/state-of-the-apps-2025).
-If you're reading this around the end of 2024, these will match what's currently on my [Software](https://wasabipesto.com/software/) page, but that page will be updated over time to what I'm currently using while this one will remain static for historical interest.
+If you're reading this around the end of 2024, these will match what's currently on my [Software](https://wasabipesto.com/software/) page, but that page will be updated over time to reflect what I'm currently using while this one will remain static for historical interest.

 # Art & Games